 Feel free to load them into your D810, but know that my D810 is programmed to add my name, address, phone number and eMail address to the EXIF data of every photo I snap.
 This should be an incentive to update your copyright and contact information.
 You may need to update my personal information in three places: MENU > SETUP > Image Comment and MENU > SETUP > Copyright information for both Artist and Copyright.

-Battery and charger are the same as D7000.
+Battery and charger are standard, the same as the D7000, D610 and most current Nikon DSLRs.

 A blinking light means charging, and steady means you're done.